 Bronchiectasis (brong-ke-EK-tah-sis) comes from the Greek words “bronckos” (airway) and “ektasis” (widening).
 It is the abnormal widening of the airways in the lungs usually caused by damage to the airway walls.
 This should never be mistaken for bronchitis.

-Bronchiectasis is a common lung disease characterised by chronic infection in small airways that results in some parts of the lung becoming damaged, scarred and dilated, allowing infected mucus to build up in pockets.
-This condition is characterised by a persistent cough with excess amounts of mucus and, often, airflow obstruction together with episodes of worsening symptoms.
+Bronchiectasis is a common lung disease characterized by a chronic infection in small airways that results in some parts of the lung becoming damaged, scarred and dilated, allowing infected mucus to build up in pockets.
+This condition is characterized by a persistent cough with excess amounts of mucus and, often, airflow obstruction together with episodes of worsening symptoms.

 Causes of Bronchiectasis

 There is conflicting information about the actual causes of Bronchiectasis.
 But most information point to the fact that Bronchiectasis is rarely the initial condition, usually Bronchiectasis is the result of other lung conditions which then lead to Bronchiectasis further down the line.

 Bronchiectasis is caused due to an excess amount of mucus in the airway, or degradation of the lung tissue.
 This causes a breakdown of the walls and the distortion of the airway to create a bulge or a pocket in the wall of the airway, which acts to trap mucus and foreign bodies in the lungs.
 This excess mucus and break down of the walls can be caused by a number of conditions included, but not limited to:

 - Cystic fibrosis,